“We are not the movement of tomorrow. We are the movement of today.”

 CAN’s long-term vision

 SIS will serve as a crucial proof-point that demonstrates what happens when talent meets the right opportunity.
 However, the school will prove little if no one has ever heard of it.
-CAN is designed to share best-practices among members and project them into the national arena.
+CAN is designed to share best-practices among members and propel them into the national arena.
 In contrast to many network entities, CAN’s design is informed by practitioners who are all empathetic to the unique realities of field work as a grassroots organization.
 In other words, CAN’s internal and external credibility stems from the Starfish Impact School’s results.

 As a unified block of credible, united, high-impact organizations with strategic connections (with media, private sector, and targeted government entities), CAN will be the voice of otherwise unheard grassroots organizations and the girls they serve.
 Issues that are typically overwhelming for single organizations—public safety for girls, systemic abuse/corruption by teachers, antiquated curricula—will be surmountable.
-CAN will be the “go-to” knowledge source for anyone looking to inform policy affecting girls, engage in high-impact philanthropy, or access or provide programmatic innovations in Guatemala.
+CAN will be the “go-to” knowledge source for anyone looking to inform policy affecting girls, engage in high-impact philanthropy, or access programmatic innovations in Guatemala.

 For more information about the Chispa Action Network, please contact Travis Ning at email@example.com.